Happy Days (Holidays) are Here Again!

 Great Tips for Making the Best of the Holidays!

 Stress is a fact of life, and for some, the daily norm.
-Although occasional stress can help improve your focus and performance, the accumulation of the stress of the holidays can cause anxiety, depression and health issues.
+Although occasional stress can help improve your focus and performance, the accumulation of stress, especially during the holidays, can cause anxiety, depression, and health issues.
 It can also lead to not treating yourself very well.
+Now is a good time to make the choice to take care of yourself and give your inner peace a chance.

 Here are some of my favorite ways to reduce stress during the holiday season: